shhsieh99/Project_Showcase/README.md

 3. Digit Classification with Naive Bayes
 4. Topic Classification with Naive Bayes
 5. Poisonous Mushrooms with PCA and GMM
+### Natural Language Processing
+1. Data Pipeline - Walkthrough of our work from EDA to building our model
+2. Data Retrieval - Because the dataset we used was so large, we used this notebook to extract the subset of data we used in our model
+3. Final Paper - Detailed breakdown of our work and project
+4. Final Presentation - brief summary of our project
 ### Shooter Game (OOP)
 Object Oriented Programming Project of creating a simple 2-D Shooting Game with an idea similar to Battleship
 1. Design Document - original project idea